kr4g/MAT201B-2024-ryan-millett/README.md

-1. adjust near/far in the sphere
+1. adjust aquarium size & near/far in the sphere
+2. add gui & parameterserver for mode color